 All applicants seeking to enrol as an undergraduate student must meet the following, in addition to the Academy general admission requirements:

-- Possess a valid UAE passport and National Identity Card;
+- Possess a valid passport (copy provided upon admission)

 - Be at least 17 years of age before the start date of the academic year they are entering the Academy;